ibmresilient/resilient-community-apps/fn_geocoding/README.md

 The resulting .tar.gz file can be installed using

-    pip install <filename>.tar.gz
+    pip install fn_geocoding-<version>.tar.gz

-Edit the app.config file to supply the api_key.
+###Requirements:
+* resilient-circuits

+###Installation:
+Run the following command to import this function into IBM Resilient

+    resilient-circuits customize

+To configure this function run and following command

+    resilient-circuits config -u

+Then edit the app.config file, providing the api_token for the [fn_geocoding] section necessary to communicate with the Google Geocoding API.